-The Board recognises that one of the Group's most important assets is its human capital.
-As a responsible employer, we are committed by ESG principles to run a safe, efficient and profitable business where honesty, integrity and respect for people govern the way we work and interact with each other within the organisation and externally with our guests and business partners.
+The Board recognises that the Group's greatest asset is its human capital.
+We are a responsible employer and have committed to ESG principles in order to operate a safe, efficient, and profitable business.
+Honesty, integrity, and respect for others will guide our interactions with guests and business partners as well as with other employees.